jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

   (j) requiring gas distributors and gas retailers, in charging for the conveyance of gas, or the supply of gas, or both, to disclose, in the prescribed manner, charges, or components of charges, or both:
   (k) exempting or providing for the exemption of any person or class of persons from all or any of the requirements of any regulations made under this subsection.
 (2) The regulations may not require the disclosure of the names of the parties to, or the terms and conditions of, contracts made before 1 August 1990 but, if the contract is modified after that date, the regulations may require the disclosure of information as to the modification, the term or condition that has been modified (including its context), and the names (or characteristics) of the parties.
-(3) Notwithstanding section 1(3) of this Act, and without limiting section 11 of the Interpretation Act 1999, no regulations made under this section may be expressed to come into force before 1 April 1993.
+(3) Notwithstanding section 1(3) of this Act, and without limiting sections 43 and 44 of the Legislation Act 2019, no regulations made under this section may be expressed to come into force before 1 April 1993.
 (4) References in this section to pipeline owners, gas wholesalers, gas retailers, and gas distributors include any person that is or was such a person for any part of a financial year.
+(5) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(6) If regulations authorises a person to grant exemptions referred to in subsection (1)﻿(k),— (a) an exemption is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless it applies only to 1 or more named persons; and
+  (b) the regulations must contain a statement to that effect.

 ### 56 Information to be supplied to Secretary
 (1) Every person who is required by regulations made under section 55 to make available statements and information shall supply to the Secretary—